-For XM[TM] (48 contiguous US states, if equipped), press the DISPL knob while in XM[TM] mode to retrieve four different categories of information related to the current song or channel: Artist, Song Title, Category or PTY, Channel Number/Channel Name.
+For XMTM (if equipped), press the DISPL knob while in XMTM mode to retrieve four different categories of information related to the current song or channel: Artist, Song Title, Category or PTY, Channel Number/Channel Name.

 To change the default on the display, press the DISPL knob until you see the display you want, then hold this knob for two seconds.
 The radio will produce one beep and the selected display will now be the default.